OasisLMF/GenerateDocs/src/sections/Oasis-models.rst

 This is the original test model in Oasis and is an example of a multi-peril model implementation representing ficticious events with wind and flood affecting the Town of Melton Mowbray in England.

+This model is availible to use `here <https://github.com/OasisLMF/OasisModels/tree/develop/PiWind>`_.

 More information on this model can be found here: :ref:`piwind_models`